getify/You-Dont-Know-JS/scope-closures/ch6.md

 In this `diff(..)` function, we want to ensure that `y` is greater than or equal to `x`, so that when we subtract (`y - x`), the result is `0` or larger.
 If `x` is larger, we swap `x` and `y` using a `tmp` variable.

-In this simple example, it doesn't seem to matter whether `tmp` is inside the `if` block or whether it belongs at the function level -- but it certainly shouldn't be a global variable!
+In this simple example, it doesn't seem to matter whether `tmp` is inside the `if` block or whether it belongs at the function level—but it certainly shouldn't be a global variable!
 However, following the POLE principle, `tmp` should be as hidden in scope as possible.
 So we block scope `tmp` (using `let`) to the `if` block.

-## Hiding In Plain (Function) Scope
+## Hiding in Plain (Function) Scope

 It should now be clear why it's important to hide our variable and function declarations in the lowest (most deeply nested) scopes possible.
 But how do we do so?